 Glowforge laser cutters are great if you want an easy, accessible machine that offers reasonable power.

-But, there are a number of Glowforge alternatives that offer better z-depth, do the same job at a lower cost, can cut deeper than Glowforge’s 0.25” cut depth faster than their middling cut speed, and offer more power than Glowforge’s 45W CO2 laser.
+These devices can cut deeper than Glowforge’s 0.25” cut depth, complete projects more quickly with a faster cut speed, and offer more power than Glowforge’s 45W CO2 laser.

 - Best budget Glowforge alternative: OMTech 40W

 - Best diode laser alternative: xTool D1 10W

 - Best offline software alternative: FSL Muse

 - Even more power but cheaper: OMTech 55W

 - Best Glowforge alternative for cutting thicker materials: Inventables X-Carve

 - Best industrial Glowforge alternative: Thunder Laser Nova 24

 - Best all-in-one alternative: Snapmaker 2.0 A350 with 10W cutter